 1.5 The early resolution of Concerns is a primary objective of this Policy.
 All attempts should be made to resolve any Concerns or conflict as soon as possible, in a fair and respectful manner without invoking the formal complaint process.
 Every reasonable effort should be made to resolve the Concern early with open communication and in a responsive manner, which may include mechanisms such as coaching, mediation, training, counselling, facilitation and use of the University's Employee Assistance Program.
 See Procedure for Early Resolution of Respectful Workplace Concerns.

 1.6 This Policy and related Procedures do not restrict the right of individuals to file a complaint with the Newfoundland and Labrador Human Rights Commission, make use of the Criminal Code of Canada or appropriate collective agreements or take other legal action.
-Complaints that are pursued under one of these processes, may be held in abeyance under this Policy.

 1.7 Conflicts in the workplace involving disruptive, threatening or violent behaviour where an employee's personal safety and security may be in danger must be reported immediately to appropriate campus enforcement or security officials on the respective campus or to Legal Authorities, in accordance with the University's Assessment and Care Protocol.